-If you use Japan Rail Pass, JR West Kansai area pass, JR West Kansai WIDE Area Pass, JR West Sanyo area pass or JR West Sanyo-Shikoku-Kyushu area pass, you can take Limited Express Haruka without any extra charge.
+If you use JR Pass, Kansai area pass, Kansai WIDE Area Pass, Sanyo Sanin area pass or other JR rail passes, you can take the limited express Haruka without any extra charge.
 Travel time between Haruka and Rapid is not much different.
 But Haruka gives you more comfortableness.
 Because rapid train is a kind of commute train.

-Transfer to Hankyu Railways, Hanshin Railways and Subways
+Transfer to Hankyu Railways, Hanshin Railways and Osaka Metro subway lines

 JR Osaka station is located in Umeda area.
 Only JR station is named Osaka.
 Other railways’ stations are called Umeda.
 That makes you be confused.
 Simply Umeda stations is same place as JR Osaka station.
 If you transfer to other railways from JR Osaka stations in Umeda area, it might be complicated for you.
 Because there are many Umeda stations around JR Osaka stations.
 But there are many signs and is not far from JR Osaka station.
 First of all, please see the map below: